TMGaminghk/quizzes/Quiz 1/readme.md

 * Print the array with the same size of N
 * The output array items must have exactly same number of input array items except in different sequence order
 * You may choose whatever programming language
+    + Note: If you choose Javascript, please use reduce() to implement it

 **Example 1:**